National Etiquette in Chinese Tradition

-In tradition of China, national etiquettes are the ceremonies of worshiping to heaven, earth, mountains, ancestors, celestial, religious, etc.
+Grand national etiquettes are the ceremonies held by sovereigns in ancient history to worship heaven, earth, mountains, ancestors, celestial, religious deities, etc.

-Among different types of auspicious ceremonies in the history of China, the most honorable one was the Rite of Feng Chan on the Mount Tai, which some outstanding emperors did before, to show their exceptional power and achievement to the world.
+Among different types of auspicious ceremonies in the history of China, the most honorable one was the Rite of Feng Shan on Mount Tai, which some outstanding emperors did before, to show their exceptional power and achievement to the world.

-Military etiquette in the history of China included military related wars, parade, tax, periodic hunting, instruction activities, and the definition of boarder.
+Military etiquette in the history of China included military-related wars, parades, taxes, periodic hunting, instruction activities, and the border definition.

-In ancient Chinese culture, there should be some ceremonies before battle, usually the offering of sacrificial ceremonies to the heaven, earth, ancestors, Gods of War, and the ensign, on a day that was chosen through divination.
+In ancient Chinese culture, there should be some ceremonies before the battle, usually offering sacrificial rituals to the heaven, earth, ancestors, Gods of War, and the ensign, on a day chosen through divination.

-Afterwards, an important pledge statement would be announced, to inform soldiers of the battle’s goal, reasons, and important rules, as well as to mobilize and encourage them for the upcoming war.
+Afterward, a strong pledge statement would be announced to inform soldiers of the battle’s goal, reasons, and necessary rules and mobilize and encourage them for the upcoming war.

 Then there would be a big ceremony to inform the heaven, earth, and ancestors about the success.

-Sometimes the victorious army would also dedicate slaves to the emperor.
+Sometimes the victorious army would also dedicate enslaved people to the emperor.

 Later, countless solemn awards and feasts of celebration will be held for these excellent generals and soldiers.

-If they failed in a war, the army would return wearing mourning clothes, crying and memorializing for the dead, as in a funeral ceremony.
+If they failed in a war, the army would return wearing mourning clothes, crying, and memorializing the dead, as in a funeral ceremony.